Belgium

 Tyne Cot Cemetery

-The Tyne Cot Cemetery is perhaps one of the most recognised war sites in Flanders Fields.
+The Tyne Cot Cemetery is perhaps one of the most recognised war sites and places to visit in Flanders Fields.
 This remarkable site is the largest military cemetery of the Commonwealth War Graves in Europe and is the resting place of 11,954 soldiers.
 Located on the memorial wall at the end of the former battlefields overlooking the cemetery, in a touching commemoration, are the names of the 35,000 soldiers of which have no known grave.
-The fully accessible visitor centre at Tyne Cot offers you panoramic views over the battlefields, the chance to learn more about the war site and is open daily from 10:00 to 18:00 - (Closed from 1 December to 31 January).
+The fully accessible visitor centre at Tyne Cot offers panoramic views over the battlefields, the chance to learn more about the war site and is open daily from 10:00 to 18:00.
+Only closed from 1 December to 31 January there are lots of best times to visit Flanders Field, notably one of the most moving is around remembrance day in November.

-If you’d like to learn more about World War I by visiting Flanders Fields, book your ferry crossing to Calais and start planning your trip today.
+If you’d like to learn more about World War I by visiting Flanders Fields, book your ferry to Belgium today.

 Poppies at Tyne Cot Cemetery